 This may sound nuts, but there’s a post office on Molokai that lets you send coconuts to anyone, anywhere.
 There’s a bin full of coconuts inside the post office, just ready to be decorated, addressed, and stamped halfway across the world.
 You’ll have to pay postage, but the coconuts themselves are free!

 The friendly postmaster, Reed, relishes in this smorgasbord of coconuts, where he playfully and precisely guesses the price of postage before even weighing the coconuts on the scale.
 I can’t think of a more creative souvenir than posting a nut to my family and friends.
 It’s definitely one of the most unique things to do in Molokai, Hawaii.

-Visit Kalaupapa, the former leper colony on Molokai
+Visit Kalaupapa, the former Molokai leper colony

 Story of Kalaupapa